willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 # Use a prebuilt model to extract information from simple documents in Microsoft Syntex

-The *simple document processing model* offers a flexible, pretrained solution for extracting key-value pairs, selection marks, and named entities from basic structured documents.
-Unlike other prebuilt models with fixed schemas, this model can identify keys that others might miss, providing a valuable alternative to custom model labeling and training.
-It also supports barcodes and language detection.

 The *simple document processing model* offers a flexible, pretrained solution for extracting information from [basic structured documents](#types-of-documents), such as:

 - **Key-value pairs** – Think of these like labels and their corresponding information, such as “Name: John Doe.”